ayoolaolafenwa/PixelLib/docs/_build/html/_sources/custom_train.rst.txt

 Read this article on `medium <https://medium.com/@olafenwaayoola/image-annotation-with-labelme-81687ac2d077>`_ and learn how to annotate objects with *Labelme*.

 **Note:**
 Use labelme for annotation of objects.
-If use a different annotation tool it will not be compatible with the library.
+If you use a different annotation tool it will not be compatible with the library.

 .. code-block:: python